 The good news

 The heart-centered teachers and professionals who subscribe here are the ones who challenge the status quo.
+They refuse to sit back and pretend everything is fine.
 They’re looking for something different because they’ve seen too many ineffective interventions.
-They’re sick of cookie cutter approaches and just want the right tools to decode complicated students.
+They’re sick of cookie-cutter approaches and want better tools to decode complicated students.